dotnet/runtime/src/libraries/System.Text.Json/docs/ReferenceHandling_spec.md

 Similar: https://www.npmjs.com/package/json-cyclic

-* id-based (ignore this approach since is the same the one of Newtonsoft.Json)
+* id-based (ignore this approach since it is the same as `Newtonsoft.Json`)
 * path-based
-  * "\#" denotes the root of the object and then uses semantics inspired in JSONPath.
+  * "\#" denotes the root of the object and then uses semantics inspired by JSONPath.
   * It does not uses `$id` nor `$values` metadata, therefore, everything can be referenced.
   * Pros
     * It looks cleaner.